teddy bear Parenting & Family See also:

 Sex Education Tools for Parents - Explains how you can have open, non-judgmental conversations with your children about sex, puberty, bodies, and relationships that will help them stay safe and healthy as they grow up, from pre-K to college (Planned Parenthood).
 Information for Parents offers advice on how to answer young people's questions about their sexuality and related issues.
 Also explains children's growth and development at different ages from toddler to young adult.
 Includes Are You an Askable Parent?
 (Advocates for Youth; non-profit organization).
 See also Menstruation, Talking With Kids®, and Communicating With Your Teen, above.

 Sleep Problems for Teens - Information about common sleep problems of teens, and advice on how to get a better night's sleep, plus links to related articles on nightmares, stress, sleep schedules, and more (2020, Nemours Foundation).
-See also Why is Your Teen So Tired?
-(2015, Mayo Clinic).
+See also Teens and healthy sleep habits: Q & A (2023, Mayo Clinic).

 Talking with your Teen - See Communicating With Your Teen, above.